ryabhmd/BoneAppetit/README.md

 # BoneAppetit
 First demo unity project followed from the UOS course "Intro to Unity".
-First demo unity project followed from the UOS course "Intro to Unity".
 BoneAppetit is a 2D game.
 The game consists of 4 stages varying in difficulty.
 Our main character to be controlled is a dog called Doggo.